 All guarantees that you have on your existing Genworth life insurance policy remain the same.

-On the other hand, if you have had a policy with Genworth for awhile and think you want life insurance with another insurer, there are several things to consider beforehand including:
+On the other hand, if you have had a policy with GLIAC Life Insurance for a while and think you want life insurance with another insurer, there are several things to consider beforehand including:

-• Genworth was just about the only insurer that offered a 30 year Term UL for those in the age range of 60 – 65 (they have since reduced this to age 59 which is standard for most insurers)
+- GLIAC Insurance was just about the only insurer that offered a 30-year Term UL for those in the age range of 60 – 65 (they have since reduced this to age 59 which is standard for most insurers)

-• Genworth was one of the most lenient insurers when it came to health issues, and for people over the age 65
+- Genworth was one of the most lenient insurers when it came to health issues, and for people over the age of 65.

 The answer is yes!